-In 2020, COVID-19 placed uncertainty, disruptions, and unprecedented challenges on supply chain organizations around the world.
+In 2020, COVID-19 placed uncertainty, disruptions, and unprecedented challenges on supply chain organizations globally.
 Supply chain and logistics leaders have been forced to adapt and procure to the new environment and are likely to reflect this moving forward in the next year.
 Here are some of the trends that are expected to gain momentum in the industry entering 2021:

 1. Increased agility and flexibility

 COVID-19 created highly unprecedented disturbances in the planning and managing of supply chains that most companies were underprepared for.
 Moving into the new year, the relevance of implementing strategies that will allow for more responsiveness will increase.
-According to Industrial Times, it is likely that an increase in use of AI and machine learning will be used to predict and prepare for future events, creating agility to allow for quicker responses to change.
+According to Industrial Times, it is likely that an increase in use of AI and machine learning will be used to predict and prepare for future events.
+In return, this will create agility to allow for quicker responses to change.

 3. Creating collaboration through supply networks and eliminating information lags